Waterway Work Trips

 July 2-4, Saranac River Union Falls Campsites, NY: Improve two campsites on Union Falls Pond with tent pads, access trails, and privies, while exploring what this under appreciated Adirondack lake has to offer.
 Full

 July 9-11, Clyde River Portages, VT: Improve portage trails providing passage around two dams and rapids, while explore and camping along scenic Clyde Pond.
-Full
+Two spaces left.

 July 16-18, Connecticut and Upper Ammo Campsites, VT/NH: Stay at the Samuel Benton campsite, one of the finest along the Connecticut River, while building new infrastructure, including access steps, a new table, and a moldering privy.
 Full